missn0body/winkgen/README.md

 # winkgen

-A sly little key generator, *wink*
+A sly little key generator, *wink*.
 First written by anson in June 2020.

 This terminal application allows you to generate